Myrna Braza: Career

 Braza has been the opening artist for the world-renowned soul artists Raphael Saadiq and Dwele.
 She's featured as a singer and songwriter on several Norwegian and International releases and collaborated with many artists throughout the years.
-Braza has performed at festivals such as Natjazz, Skånevik Bluesfestival, QuartFestivalen, 100 Dagar, Balejazz, ByLarm and many more.
-She's also performed on the TV shown Beat for Beat at NRK with e.g. Christian Ingebrigtsen from A1, and other TV shows such as Lydverket and Korslaget on TV2.
-In 2022 she reintroduced herself as MYRNA, releasing her first EP with songs in Norwegian.
-Now she's releasing songs in English again and has made it to Spotify playlists like New Music Friday and Ny Pop.
-She's the lead singer in one of Bergen's leading party bands "Oh Snap!" including Bergen's leading a cappella vocal group Winckel.
-She's sharing daily updates from her life as a singer, songwriter, vocal coach, artist mentor and vocal producer on TikTok, YouTube, Instagram and Facebook, so be sure to follow for any updates!
+Braza has performed at festivals such as Natjazz, Skånevik Bluesfestival, QuartFestivalen, 100 Dagar, Balejazz, and ByLarm.
+She has also performed on the NRK programme Beat for Beat with Christian Ingebrigtsen and has made other TV appearances, including Lydverket and Korslaget on TV2.
+In 2022 she reintroduced herself under the new name MYRNA, releasing her first EP with songs in Norwegian before once again returning to English-language music.
+She is also currently the lead singer in "Oh Snap!," a prominent party band in Bergen.